kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v7.5.05, 18 Mar 2025:
-- New feature: support for Mycu's upcoming mods.

-v7.5.04, 15 Mar 2025:
+v7.5.06, 20 Mar 2025:
-- New feature: support for RuneKn's upcoming update/mod.
-- Bug-fix: Carrier Position Defence options weren't working.
-- Bug-fix: Possible bug-fix to the occasional object(s) getting renamed due to mod's multi-Rename function.
-- New feature: The mod list in the Extension menu is listed by author.
+- New feature: Forleyor's Extensions sorter buttons in the Extensions menu.
-- Bug-fix: Some of the Timelines menu were broken.
-- Tweak: French localisation is returned.
-Hopefully, this doesn't kill all other French text entries.
-I tested it by changing my language to French in Steam.
+- Tweaks: callbacks for some of Mycu's mods.

 v7.5 NOTES FOR PLAYERS:
 =======================